Who are the hostages freed by Hamas as part of the ceasefire in Gaza?

 Iair Horn, 46

-Horn is an Israel-Argentinian who was kidnapped along with his brother, Eitan Horn, who was staying with him at the time.
-Eitan Horn remains in captivity and his name is not on the list of hostages to be released during the ceasefire's first phase.
+Horn is an Israel-Argentinian who was taken captive along with his brother, Eitan Horn, who was staying with him at the time.
+Eitan Horn remains in captivity and his name is not on the list of hostages to be released during the ceasefire’s first phase.

 Alexander (Sasha) Troufanov, 29

 Sasha Trufanov, an Israeli-Russian, was taken hostage along with three members of his family: grandmother Irena Tati, mother Yelena (Lena) and girlfriend Sapir Cohen.
-Sasha’s father Vitaly Trufanov was killed on October 7, 2023.
+His father, Vitaly Trufanov, was killed on Oct.
+7, 2023.
 The rest of his family was freed during a weeklong ceasefire in November 2023.

-Troufanov works as an engineer for Amazon, according to the Hostages Forum.
+Sasha Troufanov works as an engineer for Amazon, according to the hostages forum.
 His family immigrated to Israel from the Soviet Union 25 years ago.

-Troufanov was believed to be held by Palestinian Islamic Jihad, another militant group in Gaza, which has released multiple videos of him in captivity, including one late on Friday night, just hours before his release.
+He was believed to be held by Palestinian Islamic Jihad, another militant group in Gaza, which has released multiple videos of him in captivity, including one just hours before his release.

 Eli Sharabi, 52

-Sharabi's home bore marks from the attack months later.
-Associated Press journalists saw bullet holes in the walls and the shattered oven and TV screens.
+Eli Sharabi’s home bore marks from the attack months later.
+AP journalists saw bullet holes in the walls and the shattered oven and TV screens.
 Nearby homes were torched by militants and their roofs blasted off during fighting on Oct.
 7.

 Ohad Ben Ami, 56

-Ohad Ben Ami, a father to three, was kidnapped with his wife, Raz, from Kibbutz Beeri, where he was an accountant.
+Ohad Ben Ami, a father to three, was taken captive with his wife, Raz, from Kibbutz Beeri, where he was an accountant.
 Raz Ben Ami was released during the weeklong ceasefire in November 2023.

 Or Levy, 34